unphurlng/going-fullstack/LAB.md

 * Create a `.json` file with initial data for the app
 * Handle a `GET` to `/api/<your-resource-plural>` and return list of data
 * Handle a `POST` to `/api/<your-resource-plural>` and update file then return the posted object

+## BONUS

+Add a detail get by id:

+* Add a new page to your vue app that has an id property
+* Fetch that resource when loading the page
+* Handle a `GET` to `/api/<your-resource-plural>/:id` and return specific item from data

 ## Rubric